-Program 1.1 Comprehensive Intake/Assessment • Comprehensive Intake/Assessment Agency performs a comprehensive financial documented in the primary services intake/application to determine eligibility for this program record. to ensure that these funds are used as a last resort in order for the PLWH to utilize his/her existing insurance or be eligible to purchase a qualified health plan through the Marketplace.
+Program 1.1 Comprehensive Intake/Assessment Agency performs a comprehensive financial intake/application to determine eligibility for this program to ensure that these funds are used as a last resort in order for the PLWH to utilize his/her existing insurance or be eligible to purchase a qualified health plan through the Marketplace.
 Assessment should include review of individual's premium and cost sharing subsidies through the health exchange.
-1.2 Cost Effectiveness Assessment • Cost effectiveness Assessment and The cost of insurance plans must be lower than the cost of results documented in the primary providing health services through DSHS-funded delivery service record. of care including costs for participation in the Texas AIDS Drug Assistance Program (ADAP).
-Agency must implement a methodology that incorporates the following requirement:
+Comprehensive Intake/Assessment documented in the primary services record.
+1.2 Cost Effectiveness Assessment The cost of insurance plans must be lower than the cost of providing health services through DSHS-funded delivery of care including costs for participation in the Texas AIDS Drug Assistance Program (ADAP).
+Agency must • Cost effectiveness Assessment and results documented in the primary service record.

-1. Health Insurance Premium:

-Agency must assess and compare the aggregate cost of paying for the health coverage option versus paying for the aggregate full cost for medications and other appropriate HIV outpatient/ambulatory health services and only provide assistance when determined to be cost effective.

-2. Standalone Dental Premium:

-Agency must assess and compare the aggregate cost of paying for the standalone dental insurance option versus paying for the full cost of HIV oral health care services to ensure that purchasing standalone dental insurance is cost effective in the aggregate, and only provide assistance when determined to be cost effective

-1.3 Health Insurance Plan Assessment

-The following criteria must be met for a health plan to be eligible for HIA assistance:

-- Health plan must meet the minimum standards for a Qualified Health Plan and be active at the time assistance is requested - 2.
-Health Insurance coverage must be evaluated for cost effectiveness - 3.
-Health insurance plan must cover at least one drug in each class of core antiretroviral therapeutics from the HHS clinical guidelines as well as appropriate primary care services. - 4.
-COBRA plans must be evaluated based on cost effectiveness and PLWH benefit.

-Additional Requirements for ACA plans:

-- 1. If a PLWH between 100%-250% FPL, only SILVER level plans are eligible for HIA payment assistance (unless PLWH enroll prior to November 1, 2015). - 2.
-PLWH under 100% FPL, who present with an ACA plan, are NOT eligible for HIA payment assistance (unless enroll prior to November 1, 2015). - 3.
-All PLWH who present with an ACA plan are required to take the ADVANCED Premium Tax Credit if eligible (100%-400% of FPL).
+• plement a methodology that incorporates the following uirement: 1.
+Health Insurance Premium: Agency must assess and compare the aggregate cost of paying for the health coverage option versus paying for the aggregate full cost for medications and other appropriate HIV outpatient/ambulatory health services and only provide assistance when determined to be cost effective.
+2. Agency must assess and compare the aggregate cost of paying for the standalone dental insurance option versus paying for the full cost of HIV oral health care services to ensure that purchasing standalone dental insurance is cost effective in the aggregate, and only provide assistance when determined to be cost effective 1.3 Health Insurance Plan Assessment Health Insu rance Plan Assessment Th e following criteria must be met for a health plan to be and results documented in the eli gible for HIA assistance: primary ser vice record.
+1. Health plan must meet the minimum standards for a Qualified Health Plan and be active at the time assistance is requested 2.
+Health Insurance coverage must be evaluated for cost effectiveness 3.
+Health insurance plan must cover at least one drug in each class of core antiretroviral therapeutics from the HHS clinical guidelines as well as appropriate primary care services.
+4. COBRA plans must be evaluated based on cost effectiveness and PLWH benefit.
+Ad ditional Requirements for ACA plans: 1.
+If a PLWH between 100%-250% FPL, only SILVER level plans are eligible for HIA payment assistance (unless PLWH enroll prior to November 1, 2015).
+2. PLWH under 100% FPL, who present with an ACA plan, are NOT eligible for HIA payment assistance (unless enroll prior to November 1, 2015).
+3. All PLWH who present with an ACA plan are required 1 to take the ADVANCED Premium Tax Credit if 1 eligible (100%-400% of FPL).

-Health Insurance Plan Assessment and results documented in the primary service record.
-22-23 Hou HIA SOC Page 6 of 11